mirisuzanne/mia/content/code/mozdev/css-is-weird.md

 hero:
   img: mozdev/css-is-weird.png
 summary: |
-  CSS is the design language of the web -- one of three core web languages -- but it also seems to be the most contentious and often perplexing.
-  It’s too easy and too hard,
-  too fragile and too resilient.
   Love it or hate it, CSS is weird: not quite markup, not quite programming in the imperative sense,